jacob-kang/ObjectDetection_flow/README.md

 _Redmon, Joseph, et al. "You only look once: Unified, real-time object detection."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2016._
 </br>
 In case of __(c)__ , This is smarter(?)way which is to predict every single feature after Convolutional layers.
 That is, It saves all the changing process then predict to those.
-(Is it what I describe correctly??
+(Am I describing correctly??
 Oh my English...)
 Single Shot multibox Detector (SSD) uses this structure.
 SSD is 1 stage detection as well. it is quite fast and good at looking for small object than YOLO.
 ![image](https://user-images.githubusercontent.com/88817336/151375176-5afe5452-6b03-41d2-9235-e0449e8eae61.png)